CDLUC3/merritt-docker/docs/using_zookeeper_in_amazon_ecs.md

       ExecutionRoleArn: ...
 ```

-Change "zoo1" above to "zoo2", Note that ZOO_MY_ID must be set to 2
+Change "zoo1" above to "zoo2", Note that ZOO_MY_ID must be set to 2.
+Note the placement of 0.0.0.0 in ZOO_SERVERS.
 ```yaml
   ServiceZoo2:
   TaskDefinitionzoo2: